 - Add the flour slowly to the batter and keep mixing on low speed until the batter is smooth.

-- Pour half of the batter on the baking pan and add half of the amount of fruit.
+- Pour the batter into the baking pan and level it with a spatula.

-- Let cool, then serve cut in squares sprinkled with powdered sugar on top.
+- Let it cool, then serve cut in squares sprinkled with powdered sugar on top.